The Catchments Remediation Rate (CRR) is a special rate paid by Hornsby Shire residents to fund projects that repair and protect local waterways.

 - Two biofiltration basins have been constructed at: Pennant Hills Park and Asquith Oval, Asquith.

-- Four biofiltration basins are scheduled for construction at: Lessing Park, Hornsby Heights; Cawthorne Street, Hornsby; Holliday Road, Berowra and Orara Road, Waitara.
+- Four biofiltration basins are scheduled for construction at: Lessing Park, Hornsby; Cawthorne Street, Hornsby; Holliday Road, Berowra and Orara Road, Waitara.

 - Three stormwater harvesting facilities are scheduled for construction at: Asquith Oval, Rofe Park and Waitara Park.